readmeio/readme-custom-login-demo/readme.md

 http://localhost:3000/

 Then log out of ReadMe (if you're logged in), click login, and you should be redirected to the **Demo Login** page being run on your localhost by this demo server.
 Leave the example credentials, click **Login**, and you'll see you're logged in as test@example.com in your ReadMe docs project.
+Now you'll see the API explorer prepopulates each code example with an authentication header. (don't expect the API Explorer **Try it out** button to actually work, though, that would require a working API behind the docs, which is outside the scope of this demo).